import uuid

 from enum import Enum, auto, unique

-from typing import Any, Dict, Generator, List, Optional, Tuple, Union
+from typing import TYPE_CHECKING, Any, Union

 from ocdsmerge.exceptions import DuplicateIdValueWarning, InconsistentTypeError